microbialinformatics/microbialinformatics.github.io/slides/Lecture02.md

 ---

 ## Learning objectives
-* Introduce RStudio
+* Gain familiarity with RStudio
-* Introduce knitr
-* Describe how to generate a document in markdown
+* Describe how to generate a document in markdown and the R flavor of markdown
-* Differentiate between different flavors of markdown
+* Understand the basics of version control software using git

 --- &vcenter